-1 2 3 4 2021-2024 Collective Bargaining Agreement with PSU Chapter of the American Association of University Professors and Portland State University, Portland, Oregon 5 6 7 PR REAMBLE 8 9 10 11 Un is collective bargaining Agreement, entered into as of the date of ratification, is between Portland State inversity and the Portland State University Chapter of the American Association of University of State University of State University Chapter of the American Association of University of State University Office O 12 13 14 I. RECOGNITION AND RIGHTS-Articles 1 - 8 15 16 17 Ar ticle 1.
-RECOGNITION 18 19 20 21 22 23 383 rec As rsuant to the certification of the Oregon Employment Relations Board dated March 8, 1978, (Case C-1) and the Letter of Agreement between the parties, dated August 11, 1993, which clarifies and fully cognizes the Academic Professionals as members of the bargaining unit, the University recognizes the sociation as the exclusive representative of all members of the bargaining unit established in the trification for the purpose of collective bargaining on matters of employment relations as defined by law.
-24 25 Ar ticle 2.
-DEFINITIONS 26 27 28 29 used in this Agreement, except where the context plainly requires a different meaning or where a ferent meaning is stated: 30 31 32 1.
+2021-2024 Collective Bargaining Agreement with PSU Chapter of the American Association of University Professors and Portland State University, Portland, Oregon PREAMBLE This collective bargaining Agreement, entered into as of the date of ratification, is between Portland State University and the Portland State University Chapter of the American Association of University Professors.
+I DECOGNITION AND DIGITS A wishes 1 0 I. RECOGNITION AND RIGHTS-Articles 1 - 8 Article 1.
+RECOGNITION Pursuant to the certification of the Oregon Employment Relations Board dated March 8, 1978, (Case C- 381) and the Letter of Agreement between the parties, dated August 11, 1993, which clarifies and fully recognizes the Academic Professionals as members of the bargaining unit, the University recognizes the Association as the exclusive representative of all members of the bargaining unit established in the certification for the purpose of collective bargaining on matters of employment relations as defined by law.
+Article 2.
+DEFINITIONS As used in this Agreement, except where the context plainly requires a different meaning or where a different meaning is stated: 1.
 "Association" means the Portland State University Chapter of the American Association of University Professors (the Association).
-33 34 35 36 2.
-"University" means Portland State University as the public employer.
+2. "University" means Portland State University as the public employer.
 For purposes of this Agreement "University" is a legal term and is not used (except occasionally) in the inclusive sense in which it refers to faculty, students, administration, programs, buildings, and campus.
-37 38 3.
-"Member" means a public employee who is included in the bargaining unit.
-39 40 41 4.
-"Unit" or "bargaining unit" means the employees, collectively, certified for purposes of collective bargaining by the Oregon Employment Relations Board, March 8, 1978 (Case C-381), and as modified in Article 1 (RECOGNITION).
-42 43 44 45 5.
-"Agreement" means all of the definitions, provisions, and terms set forth in this Agreement consisting of 44 articles, excluding titles of articles, headings, and preamble, which are inserted solely for convenience of reference and shall not be deemed to limit or affect the meaning, construction, or
+3. "Member" means a public employee who is included in the bargaining unit.
+4. "Unit" or "bargaining unit" means the employees, collectively, certified for purposes of collective bargaining by the Oregon Employment Relations Board, March 8, 1978 (Case C-381), and as modified in Article 1 (RECOGNITION).
+5. "Agreement" means all of the definitions, provisions, and terms set forth in this Agreement consisting of 44 articles, excluding titles of articles, headings, and preamble, which are inserted solely for convenience of reference and shall not be deemed to limit or affect the meaning, construction, or

 - effect of any provision of this Agreement.
-The Letters of Agreement are noncontractual 2 understandings between the University and the Association. - "Days" or "calendar days" means calendar days.
+The Letters of Agreement are noncontractual understandings between the University and the Association. - 6.
+"Days" or "calendar days" means calendar days.
 "Working Day" means a day when classes or examinations are scheduled and held in accordance with the official academic calendar of the University, excluding Saturdays and Sundays.
 Summer Session days will not be counted as working days for those members not employed during the Summer Session. - 7.
-"Departments" includes departments, programs, and other similar administrative units. - 11 "Dean" means the dean of a school or college or an equivalent position and includes any person designated by a dean to act on his or her behalf for a particular purpose under this Agreement.
-12 13 - 9.
+"Departments" includes departments, programs, and other similar administrative units. - 8.
+"Dean" means the dean of a school or college or an equivalent position and includes any person designated by a dean to act on his or her behalf for a particular purpose under this Agreement. - 9.
 "Department Chair" means the person with supervisory responsibility of a University unit.
-Such 14 persons have titles that include department chair, director, or associate dean, depending on the 15 16 structure of any particular school, college or other unit. - 10.
-"Meet," "confer," "consult" mean listen, communicate, enter into dialogue. - 20 11.
-Pronouns of masculine, feminine, or neuter gender imply each other. - 22 12.
-The singular includes the plural.
-23
+Such persons have titles that include department chair, director, or associate dean, depending on the structure of any particular school, college or other unit. - 10.
+"Meet," "confer," "consult" mean listen, communicate, enter into dialogue.